 AKArt, re.riddle, and Collect for Change™ organize a For Freedoms exhibition exploring the plight of political and economic refugees in the San Francisco Bay Area - examining sanctuary city, homelessness and the flight of the creative class.

-Sponsored by the Goethe Institut, re:home is a For Freedoms exhibition and community action that examines how the broad societal crises of sanctuary city, homelessness, and the flight of the creative class intersect in the San Francisco Bay Area.
-Curated by Amy Kisch of AKArt Advisory + Collect For Change™, Candace Huey of re.riddle, and Suzanne Zuber, the exhibition will be on view at Minnesota Street Project from December 1 - 29, 2018.
+Developed in cooperation with the Goethe-Institut San Francisco, re:home is a For Freedoms exhibition and community action, that examines how the broad societal crises of sanctuary city, homelessness, and the flight of the creative class intersect in the San Francisco Bay Area.
+On view at Minnesota Street Project from December 1 - 29, 2018.
+Opening Reception: Saturday, December 1 from 5-8pm.
+A related For Freedoms Town Hall Event: Saturday, December 15 from 6-8pm.

 The exhibition is accompanied by a Community Action Center, for attendees to connect with organizations—such as Kids In Need of Defense (KIND), Oakland International High School, Lava Mae, Homeless Prenatal Program, Creative Capital, and Headlands Center for the Arts, among many others—working on the forefront of the issues reflected in the show.
-To further democratize access to the artwork and concepts within re:home, a Pop-Up Shop of prints, artist editions, and books will be presented in conjunction with the exhibition, as well as a For Freedoms Reading Library of books focused on the relevant topics.
-Through the Collect For Change™ platform, portions of proceeds from select works offered in the re:home exhibition and Pop-Up Shop, will go to organizations selected by each of the participating artists.
+To further democratize access to the artwork and concepts within re:home, a Pop-Up shop of prints, artist editions, and books will be presented in conjunction with the exhibition, as well as a For Freedoms lending library of books focused on the relevant topics.
+Through the Collect For Change™ platform, portions of proceeds from select works offered in the re:home exhibition and Pop-Up Shop will go to relevant organizations selected by each of the participating artists.

 re:home pushes forward the conversation sparked by Making Heimat.
 Germany, Arrival Country, which was developed by Deutsches Architekturmuseum (DAM) and first presented in the German Pavilion at the 2016 Venice Architecture Biennale. re:home examines how the concepts of “Heimat” (Homeland) and “Arrival City” invoke contemporary regional struggles, exploring what it means to be a political refugee, and the modes of displacement endured by economic refugees.
 The exhibition reflects upon and critiques the lights and shadows of San Francisco as an “Arrival City,” and more importantly, presents and models the ways in which it can become a more effective one.

-Celebrating the universal truth that food is a bridge, and with the goal of nourishing a deeper sense of community and authentic dialogue surrounding re:home, various food interventions will take place in conjunction with the exhibition—including a food drive benefiting San Francisco-Marin Food Bank.
+Celebrating the universal truth that food is a bridge, and with the goal of nourishing a deeper sense of community and authentic dialogue surrounding re:home, various food interventions will take place in conjunction with the exhibition, including a food drive benefiting San Francisco-Marin Food Bank.
+Additional culinary interventions are curated by Hanif Sadr, Chef & Co-Founder, Komaaj Food Group.

 Above Images: (left to right): Julio César Morales, Boy in Suitcase, 2013, HD animation video with sound, 3:33 minutes, Edition of 3 + 2AP, Courtesy of the artist and Gallery Wendi Norris, San Francisco; Mark Baugh-Sasaki, Between Landscape and Memory (1105-D), 2018, Wood, earth, rocks from Tule Lake Segregation Center, 700-pound angled wood frame, 12 ft l x 12 ft h x 4 ft w; Summer Mei Ling Lee + Laura Boles Faw, á Dieu, 2018, site-specific performance for After Tomorrow at the Residence of the Consul General of France in San Francisco;